RoMcGill/H2R-PP5/README.md

    - default_postcode with a CharField

 #### Blog
-has a class called post
+Has a class called post
 fields =

    - title with a CharField